 USDrift events are generally either open track days and/or competition events.
 Eligible participants must be at least 18 years old (16-17 years old with parental consent*) and posess a state or government issued photo identification card.
 All events are rain or shine.

-Open track days are designed for drivers of all skill levels, and as such are great opportunities for newer or less experienced drivers to watch and learn from more experienced drivers.
-Open track days usually take place in either large parking lots or on race tracks.
+USDrift open track day events are designed for drivers of all skill levels, and as such, are great opportunities for newer or less experienced drivers to watch and learn from more experienced drivers.
+Open track day events offer a laid back atmosphere and usually take place in either large parking lots or on race tracks.
 The day consists of registration/check-in, technical inspection, driver meeting, and drifting.
-Drivers are placed into 3 different groups based on skill level (novice, intermediate, and advanced).
+Drivers are placed into 1 of 3 different groups based on skill level (novice, intermediate, and advanced).

 With that said, we still plan on having fun at each and every one of these events; before, during, and after.
 We hope to see you there! – USD